atsign-foundation/at_demos/sshnp_docker_demo/README.md

 Once the daemon is running successfully, you may move onto [Step 3.
 Setting up the sshnp Docker Container (Client)](#3-setting-up-the-sshnp-docker-container-client).

-The next steps are for setting up the daemon manually in case something goes wrong.
+The next step is for setting up the daemon manually in case something goes wrong.
+Exiting the Docker container via `Ctrl + D` and restarting from step 1 can also be done.

 6. If the daemon was not started successfully, follow the next steps.